Q: Do you have to be "professional" to attend Professional Children's School?

 Q: How big are the classes at PCS?

-A: In total, there are 185-195 students at PCS.
+A: Historically, there are 145-195 students at PCS.
 Each grade grows a little larger; as students become busier with their pre-professional and professional commitments, they apply to PCS.
 As a result, we start off small in our middle school and end up with a senior class of 50 students.
 In academic subjects, a typical class size is 14-18 students-- small enough for individual attention, and large enough for a critical mass and stimulating class discussions.

 Q: How many new students do you admit every year and when do they join?